Art and Craft

 On the original instrument, only the age of the soundboard’s wood can be scientifically determined by means of dendrochronological examination (annual ring analysis) (provided that no “old soundboard” has been newly installed).
 For all other components, it is not possible to determine the exact age, or a chronological classification can only be based on the construction tradition.
 Due to frequent modifications (lastly in guitars) or later restorations, it is not possible – or only possible to a limited extent – to determine the exact age of individual instrument parts based on construction tradition.
 Without dendrochronological analysis, the dating of instruments should be treated with caution.

 Musical instruments are primarily utilitarian objects intended for making music and can also be elaborately crafted.
 Due to changes in musical aesthetics, many plucked instruments lost their utilitarian value and disappeared from the Middle Ages through the Renaissance to the Baroque period.
-A possible redesign ensured their continued use.
+A possible redesign ensured their continued use (see Lutes-read more-Transformations).
 As a result of the fundamental stylistic shift towards Classicism, all Baroque plucked string instruments lost their practical value around 1800.
 As a result, the majority of simple instruments disappeared.
 The exception to this development are the bowed string instruments of the violin family.
 They were adapted or rebuilt to reflect the changes, provided the models allowed it, and have been in continuous use to this day.
-The art handcrafted execution of existing Baroque plucked instruments guaranteed the necessary attention and promoted their continued existence in private collections and art cabinets at the time.
+The art handcrafted execution of existing "disused" Baroque plucked instruments guaranteed the necessary attention and promoted their continued existence in private collections and art cabinets at the time.
 Today, they can be seen in museum collections as exhibits alongside simpler instruments.
 This has resulted in a quantitatively distorted distribution of simple instruments in favor of elaborately crafted instruments.

-The "Originalklang" movement began around 1905 in German-speaking countries.
-The aim is to interpret music from past eras (especially Baroque, Renaissance, and Classical) as it sounded at the time of its creation.
-Central to this are the use of original instruments (or copies), historical playing techniques, appropriate instrumentation, and knowledge of articulation, ornamentation, and tempi.
-Previously discarded original Baroque (bowed) instruments were thus put back into service.
-They regained their use value and at the same time their monetary value increased.
 The lute instruments, which had completely disappeared from the public music scene around 1800, were necessary for the basso continuo and used in other musical areas, and were gradually reactivated by interested professionell classical guitarists.
 Due to the scarcity of original lute instruments and their poor condition, replicas of Renaissance and Baroque lute instruments emerged.
 Since users and manufacturers initially knew little about the original use, playing technique, string tension, sound and musical aesthetics of the eras, they oriented themselves, with few exceptions, towards the known, then current, classical guitar construction (high weight due to excessive material thickness, high string tension).
 Also, the strings of the modern classical guitar - wounded strings with a silk core (cathedral sound - to long sustain) - were preferred for the basses.
 Over time, taking original sources into account, a very precise study of the instruments, performance practice and the wonderfully tone-producing gut string material was conducted, and good artificial strings were developed for the lutes.
-The modern classical guitar, widely used in our time, and its "sound world" with its 6 individual strings, its very different sound characteristics, yet very different playing style - plucking technique, feel, construction - with thicker material thicknesses, its higher string tension and a much more fundamental sound (the highest string / pitch is not the thinnest possible), still exerts a great influence on the double string "sound world" of the lute.
-The separation of these two very different "sound worlds" still seems difficult for many after so long time.
-No instrument of the "original sound" movement is as frequently subjected to so-called "improvements and renewals" with regard to volume as the lute, with the predictable result of a sound character and playing style similar to a classical guitar, or, in the case of instruments with insufficient material thickness on the body, a predictably thin, flat sound similar to a "banjo".
-In historically informed performance practice, such projects would be completely unthinkable on the bowed instruments used.

 Everything is always driven of generating a little more volume.
 The loss of the instruments' "refined" tonal character is, incomprehensibly to me, readily accepted.
 Personally, I find these new "innovations" sonically unsuccessful, if not downright boring.
 I am now firmly convinced that lute instruments should be manufactured within the design scope of their respective, known, acoustically primarily effective, traditional construction methods on the body.
 With an appropriate string tension that allows the right hand to play close to the bridge, as was historically customary.

-With the existing knowledge and skills in lute making and the corresponding playing skills of the musicians, a very good sound can be achieved in the building tradition without any loss of sound.
-However, it must be accepted that lute instruments (this also applies to guitars), where the strings are struck with the fingers (lower energy transfer), cannot achieve the same volume / sound intensity as instruments played with a bow or large keyboard instruments with a mechanism and metal strings.
-This situation has led to problems in the orchestral context since the beginning of the "original sound" movement, as the performances usually take place in spaces that are (historically speaking) too large for lute instruments and are also usually arranged with a disproportionate instrumentation (e.g. a single "quota" theorbo together with an overly large ensemble, moreover with "modern" string instruments with gut strings - big cello, a modern classical guitar for song accompaniment and a modern cittern in a staged baroque opera, etc., etc.).
+This situation has led to problems in the orchestral context since the beginning of the original sound movement, as the performances usually take place in spaces that are (historically speaking) too large for lute instruments and are also usually arranged with a disproportionate instrumentation (e.g. a single "quota" theorbo or arciliuti together with a cast that is too large, possibly with "modern" string instruments strung with gut strings - large cello or other modern instruments).
 Consequently, for the reasons mentioned above, players of lute instruments in the basso continuo must play so close to or beyond their limits that dynamic sound shaping, let alone a good tone, is not possible.
 Nevertheless, they are barely perceptible to us listeners.
-(Basso-Continuo: A detailed study of the shared use, number, and size of the lute instruments used is still pending.
-Jean-Baptiste Lully's opera Alceste (1674) employed approximately 60 lute players.)

 The moderate use of this technology (wherever possible and necessary) would largely solve the well-known problems of existing imbalances with less sound loss and would allow all listeners to enjoy the lute instruments used in musical performances acoustically adequately even from more distant places.